joudrodiak/le-test/README.md

 Replace \`your_coinmarketcap_api_key\`, \`your_exchange_api_key\`, \`your_postmark_api_key\`, and \`your_postmark_sender_email\` with your actual API keys and email.

+P.S.
+I do know that usually .env files contain discrete information that should not be uploaded but consider it me cutting slack for you :)

 ## Usage

 To run the server you have 2 options: